teivah/100-go-mistakes/docs/index.md

 This page is a summary of the mistakes in the [100 Go Mistakes and How to Avoid Them book](book.md).
 Meanwhile, it's also open to the community.
 If you believe that a common Go mistake should be added, please create an [issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).

-???+ success "Support"

-    This website is 100% free as I wanted to provide to the Go community as much free content as possible from my book.
-If you find the content useful and want to support my work, feel free to contribute 🙂:

-    <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="teivah" data-color="#FFDD00" data-emoji="☕"  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>

 ![](img/inside-cover.png)

 ???+ warning "Beta"